kwant-project/kwant/doc/source/tutorial/tutorial1.rst

      ``matplotlib.pyplot`` has to be imported.
 (An informative error message will remind you if you forget.)
 The reason for this is pretty technical: matplotlib's "backend" can only be chosen before ``matplotlib.pyplot`` has been imported.
-Would kwant import that module by itself, it would deprive you of the possibility to choose a non-default backend later.
+Would Kwant import that module by itself, it would deprive you of the possibility to choose a non-default backend later.